Electrical Calculator

 What wire size for a Tesla Wall Connector?

 A Tesla Wall Connector (48A, 240V) needs #6 AWG copper conductors with a 60A breaker.
-For runs over 50 feet, check voltage drop — you may need to upsize to #4 AWG to stay within the recommended 3% drop.
+For runs over 50 feet, check voltage drop.
+You may need to upsize to #4 AWG to stay within the recommended 3% drop.
 Aluminum wire requires one size larger (#4 AWG for standard runs).

 Do I need GFCI protection for an EV charger?

-NEC 625.54 requires GFCI protection for cord-and-plug connected EVSE — meaning any charger plugged into a NEMA 14-50 or similar outlet needs a GFCI breaker at the panel.
+NEC 625.54 requires GFCI protection for cord-and-plug connected EVSE, meaning any charger plugged into a NEMA 14-50 or similar outlet needs a GFCI breaker at the panel.
 Hardwired chargers like the Tesla Wall Connector Gen 3 have built-in GFCI/CCID protection that satisfies the code requirement.
 Always check the manufacturer's installation instructions.

 Can my 200A panel handle an EV charger?

 Most homes with a 200A panel can add an EV charger if existing loads are below 70% of capacity.
-A 48A charger adds a 60A breaker — if your existing load is 120A (60%), the total 180A stays under the 200A main.
+A 48A charger adds a 60A breaker.
+If your existing load is 120A (60%), the total 180A stays under the 200A main.
 If existing load exceeds 75%, consider a panel upgrade or a load management device.

 What is the difference between Level 1 and Level 2 EV charging?